syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 Since, we are now confirmed about wwn of the two disks, we can use either of them.
 We will use `kubectl edit` and update the following information in the `HetznerBareMetalHost` object.

+{% callout %}

-NOTE: Defining `rootDeviceHints` on your baremetal server is important otherwise the baremetal server will not be able join the cluster.
+Defining `rootDeviceHints` on your baremetal server is important otherwise the baremetal server will not be able join the cluster.

+{% /callout %}

 ```yaml
 rootDeviceHints:
   wwn: "0x500a07511bb48992"
 ```

+{% callout %}

-NOTE: If you've more than one disk then it's recommended to use smaller disk for OS installation so that we can retain the data in between provisioning of machine.
+If you've more than one disk then it's recommended to use smaller disk for OS installation so that we can retain the data in between provisioning of machine.

+{% /callout %}

 We will apply this file in the cluster and the provisioning of the machine will be successful.